airbytehq/terraform-provider-airbyte/docs/resources/source_file_secure.md

 Required:

 - `dataset_name` (String) The Name of the final table to replicate this file into (should include letters, numbers dash and underscores only).
-- `format` (String) must be one of ["csv", "json", "jsonl", "excel", "excel_binary", "feather", "parquet", "yaml"] The Format of the file which should be replicated (Warning: some formats may be experimental, please refer to the docs).
 - `provider` (Attributes) The storage Provider or Location of the file(s) which should be replicated. (see [below for nested schema](#nestedatt--configuration--provider))
-- `source_type` (String) must be one of ["file-secure"]
 - `url` (String) The URL path to access the file which should be replicated.

 Optional:

+- `format` (String) must be one of ["csv", "json", "jsonl", "excel", "excel_binary", "feather", "parquet", "yaml"]; Default: "csv"
+The Format of the file which should be replicated (Warning: some formats may be experimental, please refer to the docs).
 - `reader_options` (String) This should be a string in JSON format.
 It depends on the chosen file format to provide additional options and tune its behavior.

 <a id="nestedatt--configuration--provider"></a>